Common Characteristics of non-physical, attachment Chronic Covert Trauma Survivors

 - capacity to keep on functioning while feeling distressed.

 - skillful in acting cheerful, even if you feel lousy on the inside.

 - self-reliant, capable of finding ways of getting what’s needed or of doing without.

 - skilled at redirecting your attention away from inner states that would interfere with responsibilities and functioning in the outer world.

 - do not burden others with your difficulties

-If you have even a few of these characteristics, you might benefit from exploring the possibility that Chronic Covert Trauma, especially non-material Chronic Covert Trauma in your childhood relationships, is a factor in your life today.
+If you have even a few of these characteristics, you might benefit from exploring the possibility that Chronic Covert Trauma (CCT), especially non-physical, attachment Chronic Covert Trauma (naCCT) in your childhood relationships, is a factor in your life today.